 Our experience at École Camille J. Lerouge School is that mobile phones are highly distracting and are not always being used for educational purposes by our students.
 The situation is further complicated by a number of students and parents seeing it as their “right” to have constant use of a device despite its disruptive effects on the learning environment.
 Please note that in the case of any special needs or family emergencies, we have a landline that is answered from 8:00 am - 4:00 pm.

 Listed below are the basic principles and expectations regarding the use of mobile phones.
 Our school website will be updated to reflect this procedure.

-1. Mobile phones are to be ‘off and away’ in lockers during all class times.
+- Mobile phones are to be ‘off and away’ in backpacks during all class times.
 If any phone is seen or heard in class, the student will be asked to take their phone to the office.
-This will include phones tucked in clothing, in bags, or in binders. (*Please note that, on occasion, students will be permitted to bring their personal electronic devices to class for educational activities when specifically requested by the teacher.)
+This will include phones tucked in clothing or in binders. (*Please note that, on occasion, students will be permitted to bring their personal electronic devices to class for educational activities when specifically requested by the teacher.)

 - In the first and second instances, students may pick up their phone from the office at the end of the day.
 Should there be a third occurrence, a call will be made home requiring a parent/guardian to collect the child’s phone.